333 Airport Blvd, Aurora, CO 80011 Mon–Fri 8a – 6p Licensed & Insured Free Estimate

 Professional silverfish treatment across Denver.
 Paper-eating, wallpaper-paste-loving bugs in basements, attics, and bathrooms.

-Silverfish are a recurring concern across the Denver metro, and Denver is no exception.
+Silverfish are a recurring concern across the Denver Metro Area, and Denver is no exception.
 Denver's mix of mature urban tree canopy, alley networks, and dense multi-family housing creates ideal pest habitat.
 The South Platte River corridor, Cherry Creek, and Sloan's Lake all support wildlife populations that overlap with adjacent residential blocks.
 Silverfish love damp basements, bathroom wall voids, attic insulation, stored cardboard boxes, and any humid undisturbed dark space with starchy food sources.

 Older Denver-metro homes with fieldstone or unfinished basements experience chronic silverfish populations.
 New homes with code-required vapor barriers see silverfish primarily in upper bathrooms and attic spaces.
 In Denver specifically, dense multi-family housing means pests move building-to-building through wall voids and shared infrastructure. restaurant and tourist density supports established cockroach populations. mature tree canopy provides squirrel and roof-rat highways. greenways and parks act as wildlife reservoirs feeding into the surrounding blocks. compounds the picture — meaning Denver homes face silverfish pressure that's distinct from the metro average.